sidhardha2705/Youtube-in-React.js/README.md

 ```
 This will start a developemnt server!

-The application can be viewed on the http://localhost:8080 by default
+The application can be viewed on the http://localhost:8080